RAISE THE CURTAIN FOR GAZA

 Round table

-Our starting point, the book "Sustainable Theatre: Theory, Context, and Practice" by Iphigenia Taxopoulou, a leading expert in culture and environmental sustainability, is currently a foundational work that has been in development for over three decades.
+Our Time, was inspired by the book "Sustainable Theatre: Theory, Context, and Practice" by Iphigenia Taxopoulou, a leading expert in culture and environmental sustainability, is currently a foundational work that has been in development for over three decades.
 The author has approached her research from numerous angles, exploring essential topics such as international perspectives, the climate and environmental impacts on cultural policy, tru artistic leadership, organizational ethics, infrastructure, activities, individual and institutional practices of sustainable creation, education, touring, and international collaboration.
 She also sheds light on how the climate crisis affects narrative—both on stage and in a broader sense.

 What is the role of art at a time when numerous concepts, including creativity itself, are confronting the climate and environmental crisis, the collapse of values, wars, and political upheavals?
 Why should we even care about the role of the artist and art in the context of global environmental and political changes that increasingly impact the lives of each of us?
 What is the right balance, what are the biases, and how significant is the challenge of the concept of sustainability?
 We will pose these and many other questions to seek answers, open up thinking, and support the practice of sustainability in theatre within our cultural space.